 - Most older adults don't get enough physical activity.

-- Regular exercise can improve some diseases and disabilities in older people who already have them.
+- Regular exercise can improve symptoms of some diseases and disabilities in older people who already have them.
 It can improve mood and relieve depression, too.

 - Staying physically active on a regular, permanent basis can help prevent or delay certain diseases (like some types of cancer, heart disease, or diabetes) and disabilities.